AroenvR/nestjs-demo/README.md

 │   ├── middleware/     # Middleware for request processing (logging, timing, etc.).
 │   ├── modules/        # Modules handle Denpendency Injection and expose their respective Controllers.
 │   └── strategies/     # Passport strategies for encapsulating user authentication.
 │
+├── external/           # External integrations and adapters for third-party services or API's.
+│   ├── api_adapter/    # Adapters for external APIs, such as OpenAI or other third-party services.
+│   └── events/         # Event handlers for external SSE's or notifications.
+│
 └── main.ts             # The application's entry point where the NestJS app is bootstrapped.
 ```